-Should there be a lifetime achiever award for a recipe, I reckon the ‘basic sponge cake’ should win hands down.
-As this simple recipe, can be used in literally hundreds of ways – and it’s so quick to pop together with fabulous results!
+Should there be a lifetime achiever award for a cake recipe, I reckon the ‘basic sponge recipe’ that you use to create a classic Victoria sponge should win hands down.
+Such a lovely simple bake to make, and it’s versatility is endless.

 1 teaspoon *vanilla extract

 Line 2 x 8 inch sandwich tins – ‘perfect fit’ liners are great as no cutting required, they just pop in and no need to grease either.
 Alternatively, this mixture will make about 24 fairy cakes that can be decorated, or left plain and popped into the freezer and used as and when you require them.
 Very handy to have in for a quick hot pudding – really good, with Jam, syrup or lemon curd and nice thick *custard.

 Pop all the ingredients into a large mixing bowl and whisk together (electric hand whisk is perfect for this) until the mixture becomes nice and smooth and light in colour.